vagmcs/Optimus/README.md

 #### Features overview:
 1. High level mathematical modeling in Scala using algebraic expressions
   * Linear and quadratic objective and constraint expressions
-  * Algebra also supports and higher order expressions, but they cannot be solved by the existing solvers
+  * Higher order expressions are also supported, but they cannot be solved by the existing solvers
-  * Expressions currently support addition, subtraction and multiplication operations
+  * Addition, subtraction and multiplication operations can be performed on expressions
 2. Support for linear programming (LP), quadratic programming (QP) and quadratic constraint quadratic programming (QCQP) by using existing mathematical programming solvers.
 3. Available solvers:
   * Open source [LPsolve](http://sourceforge.net/projects/lpsolve/) can be used for LP